marsdrums/ReSTIR-reworking/The gi pass explained/4) Specular.md

 ![](./images/reflections.png)

-Reflections are computed similarly to indirect diffuse, but special attention is paid for the PDF from which candidate samples are drawn.
+Reflections are computed similarly to indirect diffuse, but special attention is paid on the PDF from which candidate samples are drawn.

 Reflections computation includes the following steps:
 - Sample gathering (half-res)